mcihanozer/CSEMS/README.md

 ### 5.3.
 Step 3: Creating the event managers

 Event managers are basically the subjects in observer pattern.
 CSEMS encapsulates the subject class via **BaseEventManager**.
-You can still create subject classes based on **LB_Subject** if you need for different purposes, such as you need a messaging system, but for creating an event manager that will work in CSEMS, you need to inherit your user-defined event manager from **BaseEventManager**.
+You can still create your own subject classes based on **LB_Subject** if you need for different purposes, such as a messaging system, but for creating an event manager that will work in CSEMS, you need to inherit your user-defined event manager from **BaseEventManager**.

 Generic **BaseEventManager** manager requires two generic types; an _EventType_ based on _LB_Event_ and an _EventHandlerType_ based on _LB_Observer<EventType>_.
 Thus, when we create a mouse event manager `MouseEventManager`, we will inherit it from `BaseEventManager` as `public class MouseEventManager : BaseEventManager<LB_MouseEvent, LB_IMouseEventHadler>`.